 6.5.1 The discharge pipe may be gradually enlarged away from the pump by several pipe sizes to decrease velocity head and thereby decrease the power cost.

-NOTE — The friction losses in the discharge pipe can be reduced greatly by use of larger diameter pipe, usually 5 to 15 cm larger than the pump discharge flange.
+NOTE — The friction losses in the discharge pipe can be reduced greatly by use of larger diameter pipe, usually 5 cm to 15 cm larger than the pump discharge flange.
 The transition can be made through a short expanding section of pipe at the pump flange, usually over a length of 60 cm (see Fig. 1).

-Fig. 1 Diagram Indicating Use Of Larger Pipe To Reduce Friction Loss
+Fig. 1 Diagram Indicating Use of Larger Pipe to Reduce Friction Loss

 6.5.2 Submerged discharges are recommended to keep heads as low as possible.
 A non-return or flap valve should be used at the pipe end to prevent backflow through the pump.
 Erosion Protection from discharging water should be considered when out letting into an earthen channel.